-Temple Bar is Dublin’s leading tourist area.
+Temple Bar is Dublin’s leading tourist area and does have some of the most expensive pints of Guinness in Dublin.
 It has earned the fair title of Dublin’s “cultural quarter”, and with its old cobblestones, buskers lining the streets, bars serving Guinness left, right, and centre, it seems only fitting that a trip to Dublin includes a tour of this area.

 Set alongside the River Liffey in the heart of Dublin, Temple Bar is as easy to access as you can get.
 In fact, it’s the heart of the city, sitting alongside the Ha’penny Bridge that links the Northside to the Southside of Dublin.

 As one of the oldest areas in Dublin, it’s packed with character and charm and offers nightlife in abundance with a steady string of traditional pubs, bars, eateries, venues, cafes, and coffee shops lining the streets.

 Here is our top pick of watering holes in the famous drinking district.

 5. Bad Bobs – quirky and full of character